kehers/kehers.github.com/_posts/2016-02-26-transferring-website-ownership.markdown

 ### Transactional email (Mailgun)

-[Mailgun](http://mailgun.com/) has a feature for adding new users to an account (availabile in `Account settings` for users that have their payment info on file) but the limitation is that the account owner, i.e you, cannot be removed.
+[Mailgun](http://mailgun.com/) has a feature for adding new users to an account (available in `Account settings` for users that have their payment info on file) but the limitation is that the account owner, i.e you, cannot be removed.
 There are two options besides this.

 ![](http://i.imgur.com/cji7Lv2.png)
 ![](http://i.imgur.com/kP0JwYv.png)